Christine Goodale: Awards and honors

 In addition to the awards and fellowships that she has received, Goodale has also been selected to participate in editorial boards, advising panels, and working groups.

 Editorial work

 Goodale has served on editorial boards for multiple scientific journals, including a guest editorial position in 2011 for Environmental Pollution, Special Issue: Nitrogen Deposition, Critical Loads and Biodiversity.

 Advising panels and working groups

 Goodale has been selected to work on multiple advising panels and working groups over the past two decades including the Union of Concerned Scientists, The Hubbard Brook Ecosystem Study funded by the National Science Foundation, and the National Ecological Observation Network (NEON) Science, Technology, and Education Advisory Committee (STEAC).

 Publications

-Christine Goodale has authored or co-authored over 35 published peer-reviewed journals.
+Christine Goodale has authored or co-authored over 100 peer-reviewed articlesjournals.
 Her research has been published in multiple journals, including Environmental Pollution, Climate Research, and Biogeochemistry.